+Your policies remain valid.
 The vast majority of our customers’ policies will not be affected by what happens at the end of the transition period.

 If you purchased an Aviva policy in the UK and are currently – and will continue to be – permanently resident in the UK, cover under your policy will not be affected.

-Rest assured that we’re continuing to monitor political developments and are engaging with our regulators, so we can minimise any regulatory or operational difficulties that might arise.
-We’ll always aim to provide the service our customers expect, whatever the Brexit outcome may be.
+We’re monitoring political developments and engaging with our regulators so we can minimise any regulatory or operational difficulties that might arise.
+We’ll always aim to provide the service you expect.

 We’ll update our website with further information, including any relevant actions you may need to take, as soon as possible.
 For more information on preparing for travel to the EU in the run-up to and after Brexit, visit www.gov.uk/visit-europe-brexit.